roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 ## ERB and Hiera

-_Understanding [ERB](http://www.stuartellis.name/articles/erb/#writing-templates) and [Hiera](https://docs.puppet.com/hiera/) is beyond the scope of this article but the following diagram should give some clue to how they work:_

 ![erb-hiera](https://dust.cx/erb-hiera.png)

+_Understanding [ERB](http://www.stuartellis.name/articles/erb/#writing-templates) and [Hiera](https://docs.puppet.com/hiera/) is beyond the scope of this article but this diagram should give some clue as to how they work._

 ## Templating